serenity-js/serenity-js/book/overview/installation.md

 $> npm install mocha @types/mocha --save-dev
 ```

-The one last thing you need is an assertion library, such as [Chai.js](chaijs.com), which can be uses with either one
+The last thing you need is an assertion library, such as [Chai.js](chaijs.com), which can be used with either one
 of the above test frameworks:

 ```bash